 All US Airlines are required by law to adhere to these regulations and fees and cannot be disputed with individual airline services.

 It is required that you make flight arrangements ahead of time with any airline.
-You cannot simply show up to the airport with you, Great Dane, and expect to fly.
+You cannot simply show up at the airport with your, Great Dane, and expect to fly.
 All reservations must be booked directly through the airline you wish you and your dog to travel.

 It is important to note that these advanced arrangements and even purchased tickets for your pet do not ultimately mean the airline will allow the pet to fly that day.